colinpeng-datascience/train-ticket-system/README.md

 ## Contributing

-If you would like to contribute to the project, please follow the [contributing guidelines](CONTRIBUTING.md).
+If you would like to contribute to the project, feel free to open a PR.

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the MIT License.

 ## Acknowledgements

-Special thanks to Professor Tsu and the TAs for guidance during the Systems Analysis and Design course.
+Special thanks to Professor Hsu and the TAs for guidance during the Systems Analysis and Design course.